daos-stack/daos-azure/README.md

 ## License

 DAOS is licensed under the BSD-2-Clause Plus Patent License.

+The content in this repo is licensed under the same BSD-2-Clause Plus Patent License.

 Please see the [LICENSE](./LICENSE) & [NOTICE](./NOTICE) files for more information.